-How to Prevent Bullying at Schools, Churches and Events
+How to Prevent Bullies at School, Church, and Special Events

 Table of contents

-- How to Prevent Bullying at Schools, Churches and Events
+- How to Prevent Bullies at School, Church, and Special Events

 - The 7 Steps to Bully Prevention Programs

 Bullying is a daily problem for children around the world.
 And, great efforts are being made toward bully prevention in the US.
 So much so we observe special dates several times a year.
 This is to remind us of how important it is to prevent bullying for our kids.